cheyennekhouri/dev-19-0.4/ReadMe.md

-# Name of application:
+# Name of application: KnowledgeTrack

+# Version: 0.4

+# who did what:
+1. Sean Reece Calantoc:
+2. Kanishka Yadav:
+3. Hoang Khang Pham:
+4. Cheyenne Khouri: Reorganized how application looks, created student profile and table, sorted the profiles alphabetically?

+# Any other instruction that users need to know:

-# Version: 0.2
+# Version: 0.3

 # who did what:
 1. Sean Reece Calantoc: Implemented Save button on profile page